-Finding activities for you and your family in the colder months can be limited, so we have put together a list of 10 fun wheelchair friendly ideas to try this Winter:
+Finding fun activities for you and your family in the colder months can be challenging, so we put together a list of 10 wheelchair-friendly ideas to try this winter!

-- Visit a Museum – Checking out a local museum can be a great way to spend a cold weekend day.
-Typically, museums have plenty of special events during the Winter as they are some of their busiest months.
+- Visit a Museum – Checking out a museum can be a great way to spend a chilly day.
+Many even host accessible events or special exhibits during the winter months!

 - Arts and Crafts – There are thousands of fun arts and crafts ideas available online ranging in skill level from beginners to experts.
 You could even sell your work on sites like Etsy.

-- Learn an Instrument – The Winter months are perfect for learning a new hobby or skill.
-Resources like disbled-musicians.org have ideas for adapting instruments and links to music and lessons.
+- Learn an Instrument – The winter months are perfect for learning a new hobby or skill.
+Resources like disabled-musicians.org have ideas for adapting instruments and links to music and lessons.

 - Find a Good Book or Podcast – Audiobooks have become a very popular alternative to traditional reading.
 If you enjoy keeping up to date on any number of topics or issues, then podcasts are a wonderful free option for entertainment this winter.